 Latin with durable stone and well-produced reference works which we encountered in the works of de Chirico and Kosuth, and to which we will return below.
 Instead, they adopt transient means of public display such as business cards and improvised banners.
 Those are typical media of the post-war business world on the one hand and the culture of indignant protest often associated with the 1968 revolts on the other hand.
 Banner and business card are short outbursts of communicative energy, aimed at making an immediate impact, rather than slowly act on the recipient.
 When they have fulfilled their functions of initiating a possible collaboration or voicing one's opinion by means of a block lettered slogan, they are doomed to fade at the back of a drawer or in the corner of a storeroom.
-This completely goes against the slow reading usually associated with Latin.51 the Latin phrase "Et quid amabo nisi quod aenigma est."52 The second banner reads "Quam raptim ad sublimia" ("As quick as possible to the highest place"), and in an interview from 1995, the artist remembers che completai la trilogia con una terza citazione: "Nullus enim locus sine genio est".
-Le tre frasi valevano come pronunciamento, professione di fede, ma anche consapevolezza della loro irripetibilità, confinate come sono in una lingua antica e lontane da ogni possibilità, verifica o riappropriazione.53
+This completely goes against the slow reading usually associated with Latin.

+Several works by Giulio Paolini (1940) feature Latin on such objects as I described here.
+I will start with three banners, created in 1969, one of which refers to de Chirico's previously mentioned 1911 self-portrait, from which it borrows the Latin phrase "Et quid amabo nisi quod aenigma est." The second banner reads "Quam raptim ad sublimia" ("As quick as possible to the highest place"), and in an interview from 1995, the artist remembers che completai la trilogia con una terza citazione: "Nullus enim locus sine genio est".
+Le tre frasi valevano come pronunciamento, professione di fede, ma anche consapevolezza della loro irripetibilità, confinate come sono in una lingua antica e lontane da ogni possibilità, verifica o riappropriazione.